hapm/test/README.md

 ## License

-This code is distributed under v3 of the [Lether Gerneral Public License](LICENSE.md)
+This code is distributed under v3 of the [GNU Lesser General Public License](LICENSE.md)